• Skip to primary navigation

 Samosa chaat served on a plate.

-Samosa Chaat is popular Indian street food (chaat recipe) where crispy warm samosa is topped with a spicy chole or ragda, chilled yogurt, and tangy chutneys.
+Samosa Chaat is a popular Indian street food (chaat recipe) where warm, crunchy samosa is topped with a spicy chole or ragda, chilled yogurt, and tangy chutneys.

-It is a very popular snack from North India which is tangy, spicy, and savory and the flavors burst in your mouth as soon as you take the first bite.
+It is a very popular snack from North India that is tangy, spicy, and savory, and the flavors burst in your mouth as soon as you take the first bite.

-Samosa Chaat Recipe is highly customizable, allowing you to adjust the chutneys and spices as per your liking.
+This easy samosa chaat recipe is highly customizable, allowing you to adjust the chutneys and spices.

 It can be enjoyed either warm or cold and makes for a great appetizer or snack any time of the day.